Directed by David Solomon

 - Wham Episode: Anya decides to sacrifice herself to revert a massacre that she had caused.
 However, D'Hoffryn kills Halfrek instead, and forces Anya to become mortal again.

 - What Measure Is a Non-Human?: When Willow confesses that Anya killed the frat guys, Buffy decides that she has no choice but to slay Anya.
 When Xander calls her on it, reminding her that Anya is their friend and they should help her and reason with her like they did Dark Willow, Buffy shoots that possibility down, stating that it's not the same thing because Willow is human and Anya is a demon.

 - What the Hell, Hero?: Xander is furious that Buffy is willing to kill Anya as opposed to a vampire she was sleeping with (Spike).
 Buffy is infuriated and reminds Xander of her killing Angel to save the world.
 Given his own efforts to ensure Angel's demise, Xander is noticeably thrown.

 - Anya's white dress in the frat house slaughter.

-- Anya and Halfrek in High Class Gloves, sitting a dinner table with all the other guests slaughtered.
+- Anya and Halfrek in High-Class Gloves, sitting at a dinner table with all the other guests slaughtered.

 - Why Did It Have To Be Bunnies?: Averted — Aud is shown to be quite fond of rabbits before becoming a vengeance demon, implying her fear of them is a subconscious reminder of her innocent human past and her submission to Olaf.